 Our Centers of Excellence

-The Health System Children's Center offers full-and part-time programs designed to meet the needs of infant, toddler, preschool children in a safe and nurturing environment that encourages children to learn through hands-on experiential activities.
+The Health System Children's Center offers full-and part-time programs designed to meet the needs of infant, toddler, preschool children in a warm and nurturing environment that encourages children to learn through hands-on experiential activities.
 To inquire about enrollment, call (734) 763-3947.
-To schedule a center tour, call (734) 936-8485.

 The North Campus Children’s Center is a Reggio-Emilia-inspired program serving children 3 months to 5 years of age.
 The program supports thoughtful inquiry through play and exploration providing a learning environment that encourages creativity, collaboration, and problem solving.
-To inquire about enrollment, call (734) 763-3947.
-To schedule a center tour, call (734) 998-6195.
+To inquire about enrollment, call (734) 936-8485.

 The Towsley Children's House uses STEM and the Project Approach to foster children's inquiry and engage in deep, hands on investigations.
 Children are encouraged to connect with nature and develop relationships through play.
 The center provides programming for children from 3 months to 5 years of age.
-To inquire about enrollment or schedule a center visit, call (734) 763-3947.
+To inquire about enrollment, call (734) 763-3947.